Tesla or Edison?

 They drill the vocab items over and over, from English to the target language (and vice versa!) so that what you are learning becomes firmly embedded in your long-term memory.

 Duolingo starts with vocab and slowly builds words into phrases until you get to full sentences.
 There is a seamless transition between old words and new ones because they are presented side-by-side.
 The mastered words are slowly phased out while the new ones are gradually worked in.
-Before you know it, you have already picked up several new German words by simply working on pint-sized tasks.
-(The grammar-heavy elements eventually come at later parts in the course.)
+Before you know it, you have already picked up several new words in your new language by simply working on pint-sized tasks.
+Each mini-section also comes with a “Tips” page: this is essentially a lesson tutorial that briefly explain grammar and vocabulary usage notes related to the lesson.

 Admittedly, Duolingo’s sentence examples do have a lot of room to improve.
-Sometimes they can be funny, sometimes even downright weird.
+Sometimes they can be funny, sometimes even downright weird (there’s even a whole subreddit about its sometimes ridiculous example sentences).
 Users might find that the sentences they are working on are not especially helpful in actual conversations.

 Gamified Language Learning